mapeditor/tiled/docs/reference/tmx-map-format.rst

 character data.

-For alignment purposes, the bottom of the text is the descender height of the font, and the top of the text is the ascent height of the font.
+For alignment purposes, the bottom of the text is the descender height of the font, and the top of the text is the ascender height of the font.
 For example, ``bottom`` alignment of the word "cat" will leave some space below the text, even though it is unused for this word with most fonts.
 Similarly, ``top`` alignment of the word "cat" will leave some space above the "t" with